Iftekimas/java-bank-atm/README.md

 # java-bank-atm
-This is a bank from platzi class
+This project is based on the learned of the Java class from Platzi, complemented by past knowledge and the help of AI.